strny/miXGENE/static/docs/doc/workflow/blocks/input_data/upload_gene_interaction.md

 ## Parameters

-* *Interaction matrix* - intertaction file
-* *Row units* - which omics units are stored in the rows * - [if the interactions are in matrix format]
+* *Interaction file* - the interaction file in which the individual rows correspond to the individual binary interactions between units
-* *Column units* - which omics units are stored in the columns [if the interactions are in matrix format]
 * *Header* - whether the first line of the interaction file is the header (i.e. not to be cosidered for upload)
-* *Data type* - interaction format
+* *Data type* - interaction format i.e. whether the interactions have the form of 2-tuples or 3-tuples where the first two elements of a tuple are the omics units (both same
+* *or distinct) and the third (if 3-tuple) is the real valued strength of this ineraction.
 * *CSV separator symbol* - interaction delimiter

 ## Outputs